Welcome to the Cheshire Neighbourhood Watch Association (CNWA) Website

 You need to decide on a name for your scheme, we would suggest using Town name – Street Name Neighbourhood Watch Scheme for example Northwich – John Street Neighbourhood Watch scheme.

 Once you have this, create your scheme by logging into the account you have created on www.members.ourwatchmember.org.uk).
-Below you will find example texts for your scheme and coordinator bio, these will be asked for during set up.

-We would recommend that you store your member’s details in the Alert system which will help you comply with GDPR and ensure that any member details are not shared when you forward, or send, any messages from the system to your members.
+We would recommend you store your member’s details in the Alert system which will help you comply with GDPR and ensure any member details are not shared when you forward, or send, any messages from the system to your members.
 If you choose not to use the system and send any emails directly from your own email account you must use the bcc function to ensure that you are not sharing members’ details with anyone else.

 You would need to agree with your member’s how they would like to receive any information.
 This may be by posting a paper copy through their door.
 If you have a few members without email accounts you may have an agreement that they will circulate one copy between themselves.